 Security Settings > Local Policies > Security Options

 Step 4.
-On the right side of the Security Options folder, look for policy name
+On the right side of the Security Options folder, look for the policy name Interactive logon: Do not require CTRL+ALT+DEL and double-click on it to open its settings.

-After executing the above steps, “Press Ctrl+Alt+Del to Log on” is enabled or disabled on your PC, depends upon the selection.
+After executing the above steps, “Press Ctrl+Alt+Del to Log on” is enabled or disabled on your PC, depending on the selection.

 By default, the policy is enabled on Windows 11/10/8 domain computers and disabled on Windows 7 and earlier versions of Windows.
 This policy is disabled by default on stand-alone Windows 11/10 computers.

-How to Turn On or Turn Off “Press Ctrl+Alt+Del to Log on” feature using Registry Editor?
+How to Turn On or Turn Off the “Press Ctrl+Alt+Del to Log on” feature using Registry Editor?

 Step 1.
 Open the Registry Editor window.